NEU-INFO7500-Fall2023/Auction-Library/README.md

 | v6.0      | [Milestone 6 Name]                  | 10/      | 14%           | GitHub repo |
 | v7.0      | [Milestone 7 Name]                  | 10/      | 14%           | GitHub repo |

-Grading will be based on:
+Your grading will primarily depend on two key factors:

-- Writing sufficient test cases to achieve 100% line and 100% branch coverage on your Solidity code.
+1. **Test Coverage:** Ensure that your Solidity code includes sufficient test cases to achieve 100% line and 100% branch coverage.
-- Having thorough expectations in each test case.
+2. **Expectations in Test Cases:** Thoroughly outline your expectations within each test case.

 ## Resources